 Mr Tim Liddicoat FRSC

-An experienced analytical chemist and leader, committed to customer satisfaction with 25 years experience and a track record of building and developing successful teams across multiple industries.
+Tim is an experienced analytical chemist and leader, with 25 years of experience, who is committed to customer satisfaction.
+He has a track record of building and developing successful teams across multiple industries.

-Prior to joining Hall Analytical in July 2019 Tim spent nearly ten years at ThermoFisher Scientific, holding various leadership roles in its Chromatography Consumables business, running both the technical and product management organisations.
-Previously, he held roles at Organon leading their Separation Sciences team in Newhouse, Scotland, Applied Biosystems as a Mass Spectrometry Applications Specialist and as a bioanalytical mass spectrometrist at Covance.
+Prior to joining Hall Analytical in July 2019, Tim spent nearly ten years at ThermoFisher Scientific, holding various leadership roles in its chromatography consumables business, where he ran both the technical and product management organisations.
+Previously, he held roles at Organon leading their separation sciences team in Newhouse, Scotland; Applied Biosystems as a mass spectrometry applications specialist; and as a bioanalytical mass spectrometrist at Covance.

-Tim’s expertise lies in separation science, quantitative mass spectrometry and pharmaceutical analysis.
-Continuous improvement, lean leadership and strategy development.
+Tim’s expertise lies in separation science, quantitative mass spectrometry, and pharmaceutical analysis.
+He values continuous improvement, lean leadership, and sound strategy development.

 Laboratory Scientific Director

-Involved in mass spectrometry for over 35 years starting as a Laboratory Technician at Cardiff University followed by Mass Spectrometer Analyst at Inveresk Research in Scotland, Applications Laboratory Manager at VG Analytical/Waters in Manchester before joining Hall Analytical in 1998.
-Initially tasked with generating the validation data to support Hall Analyticals UKAS accreditation for Environmental testing this then developed into overseeing GLP accreditation for our E&L and Pharma studies.
-Working on quantitative studies of Pharmaceutical impurities and validations of the methods led to similar studies in the Agrochemical industry.
-I am the Study Director for most of our Agrochemical GLP 5 Batch studies and through relationships developed with scientific groups in China established a partnership with BioReg who operate as our representatives there.
-Involved with our Polyurethane Foam Testing from the start I have also worked closely with the European and US trade associations to secure “Approved Laboratory” status to support the CertiPUR and CertiPUR -US quality labels for slabstock foam.
-I regularly attend the annual meetings of Europur and the US Polyurethane foam Association to provide technical support and present analytical updates to both groups and their members.
+Nick’s 35-year involvement in mass spectrometry started as a laboratory technician at Cardiff University.
+He then moved on to work as mass spectrometer analyst at Inveresk Research in Scotland, applications laboratory manager at VG Analytical/Waters in Manchester, before joining Hall Analytical in 1998.
+Initially tasked with generating the validation data to support Hall Analyticals UKAS accreditation for environmental testing, his role developed into overseeing GLP accreditation for our E&L and pharma studies.
+Working on quantitative studies of pharmaceutical impurities and validations of the methods led to similar studies in the agrochemical industry.
+Additionally, he is study director for most of Hall’s agrochemical GLP 5 batch studies and, through relationships developed with scientific groups in China, established a partnership with BioReg who operate as our representatives there.
+Involved with our polyurethane foam testing from the beginning, he has also worked closely with the European and US trade associations to secure “approved laboratory” status to support the CertiPUR and CertiPUR -US quality labels for slabstock foam.
+He regularly attends the annual meetings of Europur and the US Polyurethane foam association to provide technical support and present analytical updates to both groups and their members.

 Laboratory Operations Manager

-Kythe has been at Hall Analytical for over 19 years with experience in many aspects of the company business.
-Trained in LC-MS under the guidance of Dai Games at UWIST at the cutting edge of LC-MS development.
+Kythe has been at Hall Analytical for over 19 years with experience in many aspects of the company.
+Trained in LC-MS under the guidance of Dai Games at UWIST, he enjoys a role at the cutting edge of LC-MS development.
 This experience has been applied to a number of applications at Hall, in particular extractables and leachables testing.